All faculty completing FECs, as well as staff involved in the FEC process, should carefully review FEC reports prior to certification.

 - Effort commitments are met, both direct charged and cost shared.
+Sufficient funds are availabe to cover the cost share.

 - Committed cost shared effort is accounted for and certified.